 Which brings me to Greg’s new book.

-I’d place Greg’s book somewhere between those two extremes.
+In terms of a balance between technical information and ease of use, I’d place Greg’s book somewhere between those two extremes.
 While certainly not as comprehensive as Dreschler’s (I’m not sure any book ever could be), it covers the sport of Olympic weightlifting in good detail.

-Warming up, the lifts themselves, equipment considerations, learning the lifts, fault correction, assistance exercises, basic training programming, nutrition, competition, stretching and recovery are all addressed in a professionally published well written book.
+Topics of warming up, the lifts themselves, equipment considerations, learning the lifts, fault correction, assistance exercises, basic training programming, nutrition, competition, stretching and recovery are all addressed in a professionally published well written book.
 Let me take a quick look at each section.

 The book takes a fairly standard approach to teaching the lifts moving from the top down.
 Various position and basic concept drills with PVC pipes are introduced to get the lifter used to basic parts of the movement before moving to a bar and more integrated exercises.

-Tangentially, I’d note that two of the drills (the scarecrow and tall snatch/clean) I hadn’t seen before; I used them with one of my (few) trainees and they did more to get her going under the bar than anything else I’ve come across.
+Tangentially, I’d note that two of the drills (the scarecrow and tall snatch/clean) I hadn’t seen before.
+I used them with one of my (few) trainees and they did more to get her going under the bar than anything else I’ve come across.
 Had I paid for the book, that alone would have made it worth the price.